 In the fractious debate about the civil justice system, the dominant narrative of the Civil Rules Advisory Committee is that federal civil litigation takes too long and costs too much and that pretrial discovery is largely to blame.
 After repeatedly narrowing the federal discovery rules over the last thirty years, the Advisory Committee has recently approved yet another round of rules amendments designed to limit discovery.
 These proposals have generated an unprecedented amount of passionate (and largely negative) public comment.

 Strangely, to justify its position that civil litigation is subject to unacceptable delays, the Advisory Committee has not used the government's own caseload statistics – even those statistics that were instituted in 1990 for the very purpose of measuring "delay."
 Nor has the Advisory Committee examined caseload statistics to see whether the proportions of different types of civil cases have changed over time, or how those changes might be relevant to its proposed restrictions on discovery.

 This article fills in those gaps.
 Examining the voluminous publicly-available statistics on the federal courts, I offer a radical interpretation: since 1986, instead of an "explosion" of the civil docket, the opposite has occurred: if not quite an implosion, at least stagnation.
-For example, the number of new civil cases filed since 1986 has increased a mere 1%, and the number of weighted civil filings per authorized district court judge has actually declined 1% since 1986.
+For example, new civil cases filed since 1986 have grown only 9% since 1986 – a fraction of the rate of growth of the US population and income per capita.
+In addition, since 1986 there has been an increase in judicial resources available to the district courts, a steady weighted civil caseload per authorized district judge, and a stable median disposition time.
 It is the criminal docket that has overwhelmed the civil docket, but it is civil litigation that has been the target of endless "reform" efforts.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.